William Weatherford, Chair

-Will Weatherford is the Managing Partner, and primarily responsible for deal sourcing, investor relations, and providing strategic guidance to Weatherford Capital.
+Will Weatherford is the Managing Partner of Weatherford Capital where he focuses on providing leadership and strategic guidance to the team.
 He served as the 84th Speaker of the Florida House of Representatives.
-He is a member of the Florida Council of 100, Florida Chamber of Commerce, and serves on numerous boards including TECO Energy, Kitson & Partners, PayIt, MBF Healthcare Partners, Jacksonville University Board of Trustees.
-Mr. Weatherford currently serves as Co-Chairman of the Super Bowl LV Host Committee.
+He is a member of the Florida Council of 100, Florida Chamber of Commerce, and serves on numerous boards including TECO Energy, Kitson & Partners, PayIt, SOMA Global and The National Council for the American Enterprise Institute.
+Mr. Weatherford served as Co-Chairman of the Super Bowl LV Host Committee.
 Weatherford earned his bachelor’s degree in international business from Jacksonville University.
 Mr. Weatherford’s Board of Trustees assignments include chair of the Governance Committee and member of the Finance Committee.
-He is a resident of Wesley Chapel.

 Term Expires: 2026